Rishabh672003/Programming-Notes/README.md

 For CPP notes: Credit to [developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) and [roadmap.sh](roadmap.sh), I followed there roadmap and also took many of the notes from there, so thanks to them

+For Data Structures and Algorithm notes: Credit to Striver (Raj Vikramaditya).